manishteezy/devsecops-iris/README.md

 ## CI/CD

-- `unittest`: Run the python unit tests using pytest
+- `unittest`: Run the python unit tests using pytest.
 - `codecoverage`: Analyze code quality using codecov and upload results
 - `container-security`: Scan docker image using anchore and upload SARIF report artifact
 - `upload_zip`: Package code and upload as artifact